DerekRies/DerekRies.github.io/resume.md

 <br>
 **Freelance Web Developer & Programmer**
 <br>
 Developed several websites using python and jekyll for clients.
 Wrote some scripts for clients that automated large portions of their workflow process.
-Also, reverse engineered several file formats for clients looking to integrate with older legacy software.
+Also, reverse engineered several file formats for clients looking to integrate with blackbox software.

 2014 September - 2015 March.
 Mozilla Corporation
 <br>